 The Drawing Year Student Story, Jack Fawdry Tatham from Royal Drawing School on Vimeo.

-Pollock Toy Museum owner and curator, Jack Fawdry Tatham continues his family's tradition of printmaking.
+_____Pollock Toy Museum owner and curator, Jack Fawdry Tatham continues his family's tradition of printmaking.
 Right now, Jack is working on a commissioned bespoke toy theatre for the Museum of Witchcraft and Magic in Boscastle.

 BELOW: Some images of Jack’s process for designing a Toy Theatre from scratch.
 First he draws it out and then scratches the design into copper plates to be etched using acid.
 To see more of Jack’s etchings visit his website.